History of Indonesia: Sultanate of Banten

 In 1524–25, Sunan Gunung Jati from Cirebon, together with the armies of Demak Sultanate, seized the port of Banten from the Sunda kingdom, and established The Sultanate of Banten.
 This was accompanied by Muslim preachers and the adoption of Islam amongst the local population.
 At its peak in the first half of the 17th century, the Sultanate lasted from 1526 to 1813 AD.
 The Sultanate left many archaeological remains and historical records.

 European colonization

 Dutch settlement in the East Indies.
 Batavia (now Jakarta), Java, c.
 1665 CE.

-Beginning in the 16th century, successive waves of Europeans—the Portuguese, Spanish, Dutch and English—sought to dominate the spice trade at its sources in India and the 'Spice Islands' (Maluku) of Indonesia.
+Beginning in the 16th century, successive waves of Europeans—the Portuguese, Spanish, Dutch and English—sought to dominate the spice trade at its sources in India and the 'Spice Islands' (Maluku; as referred to by Europeans) of Indonesia.
 This meant finding a way to Asia to cut out Muslim merchants who, with their Venetian outlet in the Mediterranean, monopolised spice imports to Europe.
 Astronomically priced at the time, spices were highly coveted not only to preserve and make poorly preserved meat palatable, but also as medicines and magic potions.